 Only RACOM recommended adapters are supported.
-See section Access adapters.
+See section USB adapters.

-RAy3 unit can be equipped with the service WiFi interface as an option.
-It can be used solely for unit management (no user data can be transmitted using this WiFi connection).
+Each RAy3 unit is equipped with the service WiFi interface from the factory.
+It is realized by standalone WiFi module inserted in to the USB connector in slot “S”.
+WiFi can be used solely for unit management (no user traffic can be transmitted by using this WiFi connection).

 RAy3 unit can be equipped with the service Ethernet interface as an option.
-It can be used solely for unit management (no user data can be transmitted using this Ethernet connection).
+It can be used solely for unit management (no user traffic can be transmitted using this Ethernet connection).

 RSS voltage output connectors are located in slot „S“ aside USB connector.
 This pair of contacts (red + green ones) allows to connect a voltmeter (pin diameter 2 mm) to the RAy unit and measure RSS value transformed to the voltage output.

 RSS (Received Signal Strength) is a basic parameter used for directing antennas to the optimal direction.
 RSS output voltage is calibrated to be proportional to actual RSS dBm (for example 0.547 V means RSS –54.7 dBm).
 Thus a standard digital voltmeter allows to see RSS value in a digital form interactively during the antenna alignment.
 More information about RSS voltage output usage is in Section 4.7.2, “Directing antennas” (part “Voltmeter”) together with several alternative ways to get this value by other methods.